An algorithm for calculating the set of superhedging portfolios in markets with transaction costs: Abstract

 \section{Abstract}

-We study the explicit calculation of the set of superhedging portfolios of contingent claims in a discrete-time market model for $d$ assets with proportional transaction costs when the underlying probability space is finite.
+We study the explicit calculation of the set of superhedging portfolios of contingent claims in a discrete-time market model for $d$ assets with proportional transaction costs.
 The set of superhedging portfolios can be obtained by a recursive construction involving set operations, going backward in the event tree.
 We reformulate the problem as a sequence of linear vector optimization problems and solve it by adapting known algorithms.
-A corresponding superhedging strategy can be obtained going forward in the tree.
-We discuss the selection of a trading strategy from the set of all superhedging trading strategies.
+The corresponding superhedging strategy can be obtained going forward in the tree.
 Examples are given involving multiple correlated assets and basket options.
-Furthermore, we relate existing algorithms for the calculation of the scalar superhedging price to the set-valued algorithm by a recent duality theory for vector optimization problems. \ with the convention $V_{-1}=0$.
+Furthermore, we relate existing algorithms for the calculation of the scalar superhedging price to the set-valued algorithm by a recent duality theory for vector optimization problems.
+The main contribution of the paper is to establish the connection to linear vector optimization, which allows to solve numerically multi-asset superhedging problems under transaction costs. \ Note that $x_0+A_T$ is the set of terminal values of self-financing portfolio processes starting from the initial portfolio vector $V_{-1}=x_0\in\R^d$ at time $t=0$.

-We denote by $A_T \subseteq L^0_d(\mathcal{F}_T,\R^d)$ the set of random vectors $V_T \colon \Omega \to \R^d$, each being the value of a self-financing portfolio process at time $T$, i.e. $A_T$ is the set of superhedgeable claims starting from initial endowment $0\in\R^d$ at time zero.
-As it easily follows from the definition of self-financing portfolio processes, $A_T$ is a convex cone and

-Note that $x_0+A_T$ is the set of self-financing portfolio processes starting from the initial portfolio vector $V_{-1}=x_0\in\R^d$ at time $t=0$.